 Fryer Oil Recycling

 100 percent of used fryer oil is recycled.
-Approximately 5,000 gallons is collected per year and taken to be converted to biodiesel.
+Approximately 5,000 gallons are collected per year and taken to be converted to biodiesel.

 Tennant Floor Scrubbers